pflanze/xmlhub-indexer/README.md

 If there are errors in any of the XML files, `xmlhub-indexer` will not overwrite the files by default, and instead just writes the errors to he terminal.
-If you wish to proceed, give the `--write-errors` (or the short variant, `-w`) option.
+If you wish to proceed anyway (because you want to see the errors in the browser, or even push them to the repo for others to see), give the `--write-errors` (or the short variant, `-w`) option.
+This will commit (and push) the errors by default, give `--no-commit-errors` if you don't want that.

 There are also `--open` (always open) and `--open-if-changed` options which open your browser on the generated `README.html` file (see the `--help` text for details).
-I recommend to use one of them as this file can more easily be read, and it can show problems like missing attributes in red, while GitLab strips the red marking and just shows those parts in black.
-Also you can verify things before committing.
+I recommend to use one of them as this file can more easily be read than the view on GitLab, and it can show problems like missing attributes in red, while GitLab strips the red marking and just shows those parts in black.
+Also you can verify things before committing if you give `--no-commit-errors`.

 If you want to just run the conversion periodically you could use this command line (the order of options doesn't actually matter, the